 Cooperative Work Experience allows students to apply classroom learning to on-the-job settings.
 Credit is earned for new and continued learning taking place in the work environment.
 Positive work habits are emphasized.
-Prerequisite/corequisite: Cooperative Work Experience Seminar.
+Prerequisite or co-requisite: Cooperative Work Experience Seminar.